neuberfran/SmartDrive/README.md

 ## Gradle dependency

-To use the color.Println(color.Dim("SmartDrive")) driver, simply add the line below to your project's build.gradle, where <version> matches the last version of the driver available on [jcenter](https://bintray.com/beta/#/neuberfran/SmartDrive/com.neuberfran.androidthings.driver.SmartDrive?tab=overview).
+To use the __SmartDrive__ driver, simply add the line below to your project's build.gradle, where <version> matches the last version of the driver available on [jcenter](https://bintray.com/beta/#/neuberfran/SmartDrive/com.neuberfran.androidthings.driver.SmartDrive?tab=overview).

 ```
 dependencies {